AliCYSIQ/myRooms/3-Notes/Bug/GraphQL.md

 ### lab
 after i'm in the website , i found this in the burp history `/graphql/v1` which mean this website have `graphql`, send it to the repeater and check if introspection is enabled or no

-after i send the query , it was enable , after see the result i found this `postpassword` .
+after i send the query , it was enable , after see the result **i found this `postpassword` .**

 before anything i found this website **have 5 blog post but the one with `id =3` is not visible**

-after send `graphql/v1` to the repeater and change the variable from `e.g. 5 to 3` and add `postpassword` to query panel , here you will get  the post password
+after send `graphql/v1` to the repeater and change **the variable from `e.g. 5 to 3` and add `postpassword` to query panel** , here you will get  the post password

+### lab
+after i'm in the website , found this in the burp history `/graphql/v1` which mean this website have `graphql`, send it to the repeater and check if introspection is enabled or no

+after i send the query , it was enable , `right click --> graphql --> save to site map` after checking site map , you will find some query one of them `getUser`

+sending it to repeater and you will `id` if change it to `1` it will retrieve the username and the password of administrator

+sigh in , the lab is solved now

+## Bypassing GraphQL introspection defenses